 Devices with 802.11a and 802.11b are not compatible with each other.
 Some manufacturers have chosen to make hybrids that support both standards, but they can not be combined.
 There are separate standards in the same device.

 In the years 2002 and 2003 appear on the market new products with Wifi on the new 802.11g standard.

-Characterized by low production costs, high transfer speed, or the unregulated frequency of 2.4GHz, eliminating the possibility of obstructing the signal of the walls, but also through the interference risk with other appliances.
+Characterized by low production costs, high transfer speed is the unregulated frequency of 2.4GHz, eliminating the possibility of obstruction of the wall signal, but also by the interference risk with other appliances.

-As a summary, we can characterize 802.11n through a bandwidth of maximum 300 Mbps, the ability to penetrate obstacles thanks to the frequency of 2.4 GHz, but also the risk of interfering with other nearby networks operating on 802.11b / g standards.
+As a summary, we can characterize 802.11n through a bandwidth of maximum 300 Mbps, ability to penetrate obstacles, thanks to the 2.4 GHz frequency, but also by the risk of interfering with other nearby networks operating on 802.11b / g standards.